openvinotoolkit/openvino/docs/notebooks/llava-multimodal-chatbot-optimum-with-output.rst

 OpenVINO integration with Optimum Intel provides ready-to-use API for model inference that can be used for smooth integration with transformers-based solutions.
-For loading pixtral model, we will use ``OVModelForVisualCausalLM`` class that have compatible interface with Transformers LLaVA implementation.
+For loading model, we will use ``OVModelForVisualCausalLM`` class that have compatible interface with Transformers LLaVA implementation.
 For loading a model, ``from_pretrained`` method should be used.
 It accepts path to the model